Find money by searching your state’s unclaimed property website

 - Insurance proceeds

-A February 2020 study by smartasset estimates 49.5 billion dollars of unclaimed property exists in the United States and of that amount approximately 1.5 billion dollars is estimated to be custodied by the State of Virginia1.
+A February 2020 study by smartasset estimated 49.5 billion dollars of unclaimed property existed in the United States and of that amount approximately 1.5 billion dollars was estimated to be custodied by the State of Virginia1.
+February 2025 reporting by WTKR, Channel 3 in Hampton Road2 suggested the State of Virginia’s custodied amount has risen to 3.8 million dollars.

 Review your business records to be sure you do not need to remit/turn over any unclaimed property to a state.
-For more information, access our additional Unclaimed Property articles:
+We also suggest you search on behalf of your company for any unclaimed property refunds that may be due to the company.
+For more information on unclaimed property to be remitted to a state, access our additional Unclaimed Property article:

 About the Author